First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter

 \subsection{Equilibrium Assumptions}

 We provide some brief estimates on the range of cross sections in Fig.~\ref{fig:limits} which can lead to equilibrium between DM scattering and annihilation in Jupiter.
 We find that DM in Jupiter reaches equilibrium for thermally averaged annihilation cross sections of $\langle \sigma_{\rm ann} v_{\rm rel}\rangle \gtrsim 10^{-30}\left(m_\chi/\text{GeV}\right)^{-1} \, \rm cm^3/s$, when DM has its geometric scattering cross section in Jupiter of $\sim10^{-32}~$cm$^2$.
 Therefore, for $s-$wave annihilation cross sections to come into equilibrium (which have $\langle \sigma_{\rm ann} v_{\rm rel}\rangle \sim 10^{-26}\, \rm cm^3/s$), only scattering rates larger than about $\sim10^{-36}~$cm$^2$ will come into equilibrium within the current age of Jupiter (4.5 billion years).
-However, in our estimates here, we very conservatively assumed that the effective annihilation volume is equal to the volume of Jupiter.
-We emphasize that the equilibration timescale will be much faster if DM thermalizes within Jupiter and settles into a smaller thermal volume, which generically will be true.
+However, we emphasize that the equilibration timescale will be much faster if DM thermalizes within Jupiter and settles into an even smaller thermal volume.
 In this case, lower cross sections can still fall into equilibrium.
 Thus, in Fig.~\ref{fig:limits} we show the full potential range that can be probed with Jupiter.
-Note that even if equilibrium is not reached, a detectable gamma-ray signal can still be produced.
+Note that even if equilibrium is not reached, a detectable $\gamma$-ray signal can still be produced.
 In general, the exact limits and thermalization process will depend on the particle DM model in question.